MohamedRadwan-DevOps/devops-step-by-step/source/faq.md

 ## Will the courses and lectures be recorded in case I couldn’t attend live sessions?

-Yes, the lectures shall be recorded and available for free for 4 days you shall be chosen in advance.
-However, if you want a permanent recording of the lecture, the price of a single lecture will be an additional cost.
-That is why I am stressing the importance of attendance and not skipping.
+Yes, the lectures will be recorded and accessible to both Package (1) and Package (2) members, but with varying durations.

+- **Package (1):** the recordings will be available for four days.

+- **Package (2):** the recordings will be available throughout the duration of the course and for an additional two months after the course ended.

+This is why I emphasize the significance of attending the live sessions and strongly discourage skipping them.

 ## Are there any more advantages to the courses?